ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/04_AlphaFold_CAF/00_md_extension/README.md

 - The shell scripts preserve the exact command-line workflow used for each replica.
 - The log files provide execution records for the extended MD runs.
 - Part numbers in the log filenames reflect the original continuation history and may differ among replicas.
+- In the manuscript, this system is described as the **CAF** receptor setup.